Suggest a Songfact / Artistfact

 A duet between Paul McCartney and Stevie Wonder, this is a song about racial harmony, using piano keys as a metaphor.
 The black keys on a piano are ebony, and the white ones are ivory - the song asks why we all can't lie together in perfect harmony like the keys.

 This was a huge hit in the US, staying at #1 for seven weeks.
 Listeners quickly tired of the song, however, and it got very little radio play after it dropped off the charts.
 In the following years, the song was often mocked as superficial and maudlin, a stark contrast to the many McCartney and Wonder songs that have stood the test of time.
-In 2004, Blender magazine ranked this #10 on their list of the worst songs of all time.
+In 2004, Blender magazine ranked it #10 on their list of the worst songs of all time.